celinval/kani-verifier-blog/_posts/2023-07-31-optimizing-kani.md

 }
 ```

-A GOTO binary mostly contains serialised `Ireps`.
-The serde algorithm for GOTO binaries uses *value numbering* to avoid repeating identical `Ireps` and strings in the binary file, and uses *7-bit variable length encoding* for integer values to reduce overall file size.
+The serialization/deserialization algorithm for GOTO binaries uses a technique called *value numbering* to avoid repeating identical `Ireps` and strings in the binary file, and uses *7-bit variable length encoding* for integer values to reduce the overall file size.

-A *value numbering function* for a key type `K` is a function that assigns a unique number in the range `[0, N)` to each value in a set of values of type `K`.
+A *value numbering function* for a type `K` is a function that assigns a unique number in the range `[0, N)` to each value in a multiset `S` of values of type `K` ((multiset: some values can be repeated).
 Numberings are usually implemented using a hash map of type `HashMap<K, usize>`.
-Each value of the set is numbered by performing a lookup in the map: if an entry for `k` is found, return the associated value, otherwise insert a new entry `(k, numbering.size())` in the numbering map and return the unique number for that entry.
-Value numbering for `Ireps` uses vectors of integers built from the unique numbers of the irep fields as keys.
-An `Irep` is uniquely numbered by recursively numbering its id, subtrees and named subtrees, then assembling a key from these unique numbers and looking up the unique number for that key.
+Each value 'k' in the set `S` is numbered by performing a lookup in the map: if an entry for `k` is found, return the associated value, otherwise insert a new entry `(k, numbering.size())` and return the unique number for that entry.
+Value numbering for `Ireps` uses vectors of integers built from the unique numbers of the `Irep` fields as keys.
+An `Irep` is uniquely numbered by recursively numbering its id, subtrees and named subtrees, assembling a key from these unique numbers and looking up the unique number for that key in the numbering.
 Since two `Ireps` with the same id, subtrees and named subtrees are represented by the same key, the unique number of the key identifies the `Irep` by its contents.
 CBMC's binary serde algorithm uses numbering functions for `Ireps` and `Strings` that are used as a cache of already serialised Ireps and Strings.
 An `Irep` node is fully serialised only the first time it is encountered.
-Later occurrences are serialised by reference, using their unique identifier.
+Later occurrences are serialised by reference, i.e. only by writing their unique identifier.
 This achieves maximum sharing of identical subtrees and strings in the binary file.

-The *7-bit variable length encoding* scheme for integers works as follows: *a*n integer is serialised to a list of 8-bits words, where each 8-bit word encodes a group of seven bits of the original integer and one bit signals the continuation or termination of the list.
+The *7-bit variable length encoding* scheme for integers works as follows: an integer of `N` bytes is serialised to a list of `M` bytes, where each byte encodes a group of seven bits of the original integer and one bit signals the continuation or termination of the list.
 For instance, the decimal value 32bit decimal `190341` is represented as `00000000000000101110011110000101` in binary.
-Splitting it in groups of 7-bits starting from the right, we get `0000101 1001111 0001011 0000000 0000`.
-We see that all bits in the two last groups are false, so only the first three groups are serialised.
-With continuation bits added (represented in parentheses), the encoding for this 32 bit number only uses 24 bits:  `(1)0000101(1)1001111(0)0001011`.
+Splitting this number in groups of 7-bits starting from the right, we get `0000101 1001111 0001011 0000000 0000`.
+We see that all bits in the two last groups are false, so only the first three groups will be serialised.
+With continuation bits added (represented in parentheses), the encoding for this 4-byte number only uses 3-bytes:  `(1)0000101(1)1001111(0)0001011`.

 ## Making Constant Propagation Field-Sensitive for Union Types in CBMC